sosweetzhang/sosweetzhang.github.io/share/Experience/Some_errors_encountered_in_the_use_of_pytorch_on_Cuda.md

 permalink: /share/Experience/231106_1/
 ---

+<table><tr><td bgcolor=lightgray><strong>"ValueError: multilabel-indicator format is not supported" </strong></td></tr></table>

+<em>This is an error encountered in runing "fpr, tpr, threshholds = metrics.roc_curve(actual, pred, pos_label=1)".
+At first, the shape of actual and pred are (batch_size, seq) which meets this error.
+Then I reshape the shape to 1 dimension and the proble is solved.</em>

+<em>This function expects inputs in a certain format, usually either a 1D array for binary classification or a 2D array for multi-class classification.
+Adjusting the shape of your input arrays to match these expectations can help resolve this issue.
+By using .ravel() or another method to reshape your actual and pred arrays to the desired format, you can avoid the error related to the shape mismatch when using metrics.roc_curve(). </em>

+<em>In addition, there is a useful function torch.masked_select(x,mask) which can mask the noise in x according to the boolean in mask.
+Attention that the value in mask is boolean not 0 or 1.
+More information can be found in following link: </em>

+<em><a href="https://zhuanlan.zhihu.com/p/348035584" title="">PyTorch中的masked_select选择函数</a> </em>

 <table><tr><td bgcolor=lightgray><strong>RuntimeError: Expected all tensors to be on the same device, but found at least two devices, cuda:1 and cpu! (when checking argument for argument index in method wrapper_gather)</strong></td></tr></table>

 <em>Here are some useful links to convert data and code from the CPU to the GPU：</em>